sikaeducation/react-warmup-questions/README.md

 const someCombinedObject = "hi" // Error!
 ```

-* What are keys used for in JSX?
+## What are keys used for in JSX?
+## Why can't indexes be used as keys in JSX?

 * Specific to arrays
 * Provide a unique identifier!

-* Why can't indexes be used as keys in JSX?
+## How do you turn a list of items into a list of JSX elements?

 ```js
 const someNumbers = [1, 2, 3]